Frequently Asked Questions

 3. What are your payment methods?

-For my Australian customers I accept PayPal, cheque and bank transfers.
-For all international clients I can only accept payment by PayPal or direct payment into out bank account.
+For my Australian customers we accept PayPal, cheque and bank transfers.
+For all international clients we can only accept payment by PayPal or bank transfer.
 We do not accept cheques from clients outside of Australia.
 We are happy to discuss payment arrangements at the beginning of the production.

 5. What kind of projects do you take on?